• Skip to main content

 A 2x2 image collage showing how to cook the tilapia.
 Photo 1) a raw piece of tilapia on a blue plate 2) A well seasoned piece of raw tilapia on a blue plate 3) Well seasoned raw tilapia in the air fryer basket 4) Finished cooking tilapia piece in air fryer basket.

 How do you know when tilapia is done cooking?
-The most accurate way to tell if tilapia is done is with a meat thermometer.
+The most accurate way to tell if tilapia is done is with a meat thermometer (affiliate link).
 The fish is done cooking when it reaches about 145 F internally.
-If you don’t have a meat thermometer, cook until the fish is easily flaked with a fork in the thickest part.
-The fish should be opaque all the way through.

 How many portions can you make at once?
 This depends on the size of your air fryer.
-I have a smaller five quart one and only one six ounce portion of fish fits at a time.
-It is important in an air fryer to cook tilapia in a single layer, so if multiple pieces don’t fit in a single layer, don’t force it.
-To make multiple portions I cook in batches and the result is definitely worth the extra time.
-If your air fryer is larger, you can definitely cook multiple pieces!
+I have a smaller five quart one (affiliate link) and only one six ounce portion of fish fits at a time.

 A hand holding a fork cutting a piece of tilapia on a plate.
 The plate also has roasted brussels sprouts and fresh lemon.
 On a blue background